RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

      3. You will go back to https://saml-demo.paas.local/secret/ and see a PHP page.
  5. You just logged in using an account from an centralized identity store!

+We will now take a 10 minute break and let you explore IDM further on your own.
+If you have any questions, feel free to raise your hand and somebody will swing by and provide more info.
+Got more detailed questions?
+Catch us in the hall sometime and we will be glad to chat further.

 ## Some Final Housekeeping